Biquaternions/Chlorophyll/README.md

 > While this means technical builds will work again, it also means:
 >
 > 1. Performance degradation compared to Paper
-> 2. Exploits, even server crashing ones, will also be available
+> 2. Exploits, even server crashing ones, will also be reintroduced
 >
 > Therefore, this project is not meant for a production-ready public server \
-> Its usage should be limited to small and closed communities. \
+> Its usage should be limited to small and closed communities.
 >
 > There will be NO SUPPORT for crashing exploits. \
 > You can still ask for vanilla parity features.
 >

+## Design

+The aim of this project is to restore the vanilla behavior gameplay-wise in pure survival. \
+Therefore, any deviation from vanilla in terms of creative or spectator modes is ignored.
+Same for cosmetic aspects like nametags, or chat limitations.

+Most of the "restoration" can already be achieved via following [Paper's guide](https://docs.papermc.io/paper/vanilla), which is based on [Earthcomputer's compilation](https://gist.github.com/Earthcomputer/2296da33b8cc91dba81b48103c0e1fe3) of vanilla changes.

+As such, Chlorophyll does not work as a drop-in replacement for an existing Paper server. \
+If the server already exists, you need to delete `spigot.yml`, `config/paper-global.yml` and `config/paper-world.yml`.

+What couldn't be achieved via configurations, was made into patches. \
+This includes void trading, hopper optimizations, entity tracking, etc.

 ## Patches

-Patches up to Leaves' #0040 have been validated and implemented. \
+Patches up to Leaves' #0146 (except #0099) have been validated and implemented. \
 The validation has been made by comparing it with Paper repo and a decompiled vanilla jar.

+Not all Leaves vanilla-looking patches have been implemented, as some re-introduce old bugs, which were fixed by Mojang and are no longer considered "vanilla", and #0099 requires additional validation before implementing it.

 ## License
 All patches are licensed under the MIT license.